hazelcast-templates/hazelcast-connect-starter/README.md

 # Hazelcast Flow Starter

-This template creates an empty Hazelcast Flow project.
+This template creates a Hazelcast Flow workspace with a blank project.

 ## Requirements